asyncgui/asyncgui/sphinx/intro.rst

 ----------------------

 It might surprise you, but ``asyncgui`` cannot ``await sleep(...)`` by itself.
-This is because it requires an event loop, which ``asyncgui`` lacks.
+This is because it requires a main loop, which ``asyncgui`` lacks.

-However, you can achieve this by wrapping the timer APIs of the event loop it piggybacks on, as I mentioned earlier.
+However, you can achieve this by wrapping the timer APIs of the main loop it piggybacks on, as I mentioned earlier.
 In fact, that is the intended usage of this library.
-``asyncgui`` itself only provides the features that depend solely on the Python language (or maybe its interpreter), and doesn't provides the ones that need to interact with the operating system [#timer_requires_system_call]_.
+``asyncgui`` itself only provides the features that depend solely on the Python language (or maybe some CPython-specific behavior), and doesn't provides the ones that need to interact with the operating system [#timer_requires_system_call]_.

 .. figure:: ./figure/core-concept-en.*